Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 Who is PeerBerry for?

 PeerBerry is a quite good platform for beginners as well as experienced investors.
-Its easy-to-use interface is definitely a big plus if you are just starting out.
+Its easy-to-use interface is a big plus if you are just starting.

 I would say the platform is best for investors who have already invested in other P2P lending platforms and want to diversify their investments with a platform that is not yet over-crowded.